Rated Excellent Online

 The specialist and non-conforming end of the secured loan market is where you are most likely to find willing lenders.
 Together Money is well regarded for its flexible approach to income assessment and regularly lends to self-employed borrowers with shorter trading histories.
 Pepper Money is another active lender in this space, with a range of products designed for borrowers who fall outside standard criteria.

 Working through a specialist secured loan broker is strongly recommended if you have only one year of self-employment.
-Brokers have direct relationships with these lenders and understand exactly how each underwriter will view your specific situation, which significantly improves your chances of a successful application and helps ensure you are placed with the most appropriate lender.
+Brokers have direct relationships with these lenders and understand exactly how each underwriter will view your specific situation, which significantly improves your chances of a successful application and helps ensure you are placed with the most appropriate lender first time — avoiding unnecessary hard credit searches.

 We've Helped Over 58,000 Homeowners